azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 6. [Swift for Complete Beginners](https://www.hackingwithswift.com/quick-start/beginners)
 7. [SwiftUI by Example](https://www.hackingwithswift.com/quick-start/swiftui)

 Try to read several books on a single subject.
 This way you will learn the technology from several different point of view.
+You don't need to read the whole book at one sitting.
+You can read book in chunks of 30 minute each day.
+It may take longer to read the book but you will finish the book.

+>> If you are reading a programming book then it is important to practice what is being taught in the book.
+This means manually typing (not copy pasting) the code in your editor and making sure that it runs as expected.

 ## Podcasts